 Since I can't share any data and setup from my current project, I use my personal ad accounts and budget to launch UA campaigns.
 The idea is to showcase how I conduct A/B test and results.

-Of course every marketer's campaign goal is to get FB to hit the highest quality pools / the most suitable pools for our product/service. so the right way to tap into your relevant pools is by providing the highest total value.
+Of course, every marketer's campaign goal is to get FB to hit the highest quality pools / the most suitable pools for our product/service. so the right way to tap into your relevant pools is by providing the highest total value.

-If you will duplicate a brand new campaign/adset 10 times on audience of 2+mill (to avoid overlap) you will see that you're getting different results on each campaign/adset - it happens because FB hits on different pools even if the targeting is the same.
+If you will duplicate a brand new campaign/adset 10 times on an audience of 2+mill (to avoid overlap) you will see that you're getting different results on each campaign/adset - it happens because FB hits on different pools even if the targeting is the same.

 There are 2 main ways I often to structure the testing campaign.

 1 Campaign - 1 - 3 Adsets / ad 2 - 4 ads (same ad)

 1 Campaign - 2 - 6 Adset / ad - 1 ad